-In case these treatments are not effective in managing the episodes of dizziness, other treatment options are used such as medications that are injected into the ear to stop the dizziness or even surgery.
+In case these treatments are not effective in managing the episodes of dizziness, use other treatment options such as medications that the doctor injects into the ear to stop the dizziness or even surgery.

-A medication to stop the dizziness might also be given such as meclizine or valium to ease the symptoms.
+The doctor might also provide a medication to stop the dizziness such as meclizine or valium to ease the symptoms.
 It also helps with nausea and vomiting that often arises with dizziness.

 How long does it last?